 At first, Evernote may look like a disorganized and tough-to-run app, but if you know what you are dealing with and learn how to use it proficiently to organize your ideas and tasks, it could be your very best personal assistant.

-7 Ways To Greatly Increase Your Productivity
+7 Great Ways to Increase Your Productivity

 In this article, we are going to share with you 10 tips to help you get started on Evernote, beginning with…